mapfde/cieb/calls/Competencies.md

         -- @Understands the concept of the named graph

 ----------------------------------------------------------------------
-TOPIC CLUSTER
--- Interacting with Linked Data
+TOPIC CLUSTER: Interacting with Linked Data

     TOPIC
     -- Searching RDF datastores with SPARQL